Gary Lineker tweet a technical breach, ex-BBC head says

 - Published

-A ex-BBC head has said Gary Lineker's tweet that criticised the government's language over its new asylum policy appeared to be a "technical breach" of impartiality rules.
+An ex-BBC head has said Gary Lineker's tweet that criticised the government's language over its new asylum policy appeared to be a "technical breach" of impartiality rules.

-But speaking on Sunday with Laura Kuenssberg, Mark Thompson the star's status as a sports presenter meant the row had entered a "grey area".
+Mark Thompson told Sunday with Laura Kuenssberg that the star's status as a sports presenter meant the row had entered a "grey area".

 The BBC must "strike the balance" when enforcing the rules, he added.